Usmannooh/MWCL/README.md

 We encourage transparency and reproducibility in medical AI.
 This repository provides **full implementation**, **setup instructions**, and **evaluation tools** to replicate our results.

 #  Key Features
-MWCL addresses these issues by
+Existing radiology report generation methods often suffer from biased visual-textual representations and inefficient cross-modal interactions, hindering the detection of fine-grained medical abnormalities.MWCL addresses these issues by:

 | Module      | Purpose                                                                          |
 | ----------- | -------------------------------------------------------------------------------- |